-BMAL 441 Marketing Management
+BMAL 441 Marketing Management S even (3 SH)

 This is the capstone course for the marketing concentration.
 Students will analyze case problems highlighting the marketing programs of businesses in different industries and formulate a comprehensive marketing mix consisting of product, promotion, distribution and pricing strategies to improve the company's marketing efforts and effectiveness.
 Prerequisites: BMAL 342, BMAL 343, and BMAL 344.